 Run a static display at an audio show.
 You won't make any sound, just talk endlessly about it.
 Doesn't that sound like a reviewer?
 Oy.

 If you're Franck Tchang, you've already generated plenty of static with your acoustic resonators, phase inverters, sugar cubes and demos thereof.
 Without attending the latter, even knowledgeable people knew they couldn't possibly work.
 Still, copy cats minted their own.
 With more than 10'000 of the originals sold in Germany alone, today's descendants of Karl Friedrich Benz seem particularly susceptible to mass hypnosis and wishful thinking.
 Germany, land of the gullible.
-Having been born in Flensburg to miss Denmark by a whisker, count me amongst them.
+Having been born in Flensburg to miss Denmark by a whisker, count me amongst the flock of the fleeced.

-Earlier this year, Franck had quietly debuted his new brand Avantages Audio.
+Earlier this year, Franck had quietly debuted his new brand Avantages Audio brand.
 Under it there's the omnipolar César loudspeaker; two add-on omnipolar super tweeters with magnesium or diamond domes; standard-use cables; and today's very very wicked cable.
 It's called Static because only one end plugs in and there's only one conductor in it.
 Being a Tchangian conductor, it's of course solid core and spliced to include platinum, gold, special gold, silver and copper segments in different proportions and sequence.
-Having experimented with various lengths, Franck also determined that one was optimal.
+Having experimented with various lengths, Franck also determined what was optimal.
 That's the only length the static cable comes in.

 What does it do?
 And where does it go?